aborraccino/terraform-labs/aws-ec2/README.md

 }
 ```

-Once the EC2 instance is create access to the remote machine run the command ``ssh -i /home/aborraccino/.ssh/id_rsa/aws-ec2 ubuntu@<public-ip>``
+Once the EC2 instance is created access to the remote machine run the command ``ssh -i /home/aborraccino/.ssh/id_rsa/aws-ec2 ubuntu@<public-ip>``